📌

 What this document does NOT explain

-There are various materials on how to write fractals, so I will not explain them here.
+There are various articles on how to write fractals, so I will not explain them here.

 Goal